repat/surespot.me/README.md

 * Questionmark guy for inviting people to contribute

 ## License
-* [Beerware](https://en.wikipedia.org/wiki/Beerware).
-I'm German after all ;-)

-No seriouly, do whatever you want with this.
+Do whatever you want with this.

 ## Contact
 * http://repat.de